-Born Mary Cathleen Collins, caught everyone’s eye.
+Born Mary Cathleen Collins, she caught everyone’s eye.
 Her cinematic career received mixed reviews throughout her life, but Collins, popularly known as Bo Derek, always turned heads.
-All that attention came just from catching some sun.
-But whatever happened to this iconic blonde?
+All that attention started from the fact that she was just catching some sun, but whatever happened to this iconic blonde?

-A lot of Bo Derek’s film credits stem, in part, from her looks.
-And a lot of her appearances in movies emphasize those looks.
-All this, in turn, stemmed from her dubious relationship with her late husband John Derek.
-Developing a relationship with him started it all for the teen.
+A lot of Bo Derek’s film credits stem, in part, from her looks, with many appearances in movies emphasizing those looks.
+All this, in turn, stemmed from her dubious relationship with late husband John Derek, which began when she was a teen.

-Bo Derek’s big rise to fame came partially because of her looks and those same looks got a lot of emphasis in her film appearances.
-It all began when Derek was a teenager and did what plenty have done before and after her: slacked off.
-She spent her days at the beach under a warm sun and bright sand.
-Eventually, she caught the eye of John Derek, who had in turn attracted her mother’s attention as an attractive filmmaker..
+As noted, it all began when Bo was a teenager and did what plenty have done before and after her: slacked off.
+She spent her days at the beach under a warm sun and on top of bright sand.
+Eventually she caught the eye of John Derek, who had in turn attracted her mother’s attention as an attractive filmmaker.
 In 1973, Bo Derek was 16.
 He was 46.
-But he divorced his actress wife Linda Evans and went off to Germany with Derek to avoid age of consent laws in California.
+But he divorced actress wife Linda Evans and went off to Germany with Bo to avoid age of consent laws in California.

-From there, Derek’s film appearances kicked off.
-All the while, John Derek put her in increasingly risque poses and situations to make his low-budget film attract attention.
-His first film with Derek in it flopped the landing but she still appeared in works by John Derek and other directors.
-10 (1979) ended up establishing Bo Derek as the attractive blonde of Hollywood.
-Additionally, it also gave birth to Derek’s look including those tight braids.
-Though John Derek, at this point her husband, did not direct 10, he did suggest this hairstyle to help her stand out from all the other women.
+From there, Bo’s film appearances kicked off.
+All the while, John Derek put her in increasingly risque poses and situations in the photographs he took to draw attention to her.
+Together in 1973 they shot the film Fantasies, which wasn’t released until 1981 to cash in on her later success.
+Bo also had a small appearance in the Jaws rip-off Orca (1977).
+However, it was Dudley Moore’s 10 (1979) that established Bo Derek as the hottest blonde of Hollywood.
+Additionally, it gave birth to her look, including those tight braids.
+Though John Derek, at this point her husband, did not direct 10, he did suggest this hairstyle to help her stand out from all the other women at the auditions.

-The momentum carried Bo Derek onward through several more decades of entertainment success.
-She transitioned between movies and shows, which came to include 7th Heaven, Family Law, The Drew Carey Show and more.
-With the 21st century, Derek got involved in politics for a degree, campaigning for Bush Jr., though at one point voting for an opposite party in later years.
-But her political activism coupled with involvement in the arts earned her a position on the John F. Kennedy Center for the Performing Arts.
+The momentum carried Bo Derek onward through films like Tarzan, the Ape Man (1981), Bolero (1984), Ghosts Can’t Do It (1990), Woman of Desire (1993), Malibu’s Most Wanted (2003), 5 Weddings (2017) and Christmas in the Heartland (2018).
+Several more decades of entertainment success followed as she transitioned between movies and TV shows, including 7th Heaven, Family Law, The Drew Carey Show, CSI: Miami as well as TV movies like The Last Sharknado: It’s About Time (2018) and JL Family Ranch 2: The Wedding Gift (2020) and more.
+With the 21st century, Bo got involved in politics to a degree, campaigning for Bush Jr., though voting for an opposite party in later years.
+In fact, it was her political activism coupled with involvement in the arts that earned her a position on the John F. Kennedy Center for the Performing Arts.
 Then-President George W. Bush appointed her to the operations committee.